tommyskott/dotfiles/README.md

 1. Download Xcode from the macOS [App Store](https://apps.apple.com/se/app/xcode/id497799835), or from Apple's [website](https://developer.apple.com/xcode/).
 When it has completed, install the Xcode cli tools with `xcode-select --install`.

-1. Login to your accounts (e-mail, calendar, notes) in System Settings -> Accounts so the data can start syncing.
+1. Login to your other accounts (e-mail, calendar, notes) in System Settings -> Internet Accounts so the data can start syncing.

 ## OhMyZsh